-To post form data using Curl, you can use one of two command-line parameters: -F (--form) or -d.
+To post form data with Curl, you can use one of two command-line parameters: -F (--form) or -d (--data).
 The -F command-line parameter sends form data with the multipart/form-data content type, and the -d command-line parameter sends form data with the application/x-www-form-urlencoded content type.
 In this Curl POST Form example, we are sending a form to the ReqBin echo URL.
 Click Run to execute the Curl POST Form request online and see the results.
 The Java code was automatically generated for the Curl POST Form example.

 Curl is a popular command-line tool used by programmers and administrators that allows you to send requests to the server, submit web forms, and upload files.
 Curl supports over 25+ protocols, including HTTP and HTTPS, has built-in support for web forms, SSL, user authentication, and HTTP Cookies.
 Curl works on Linux, Mac, Windows.
 It is one of the best tools you can find on the market for debugging network requests and API calls.